SoftwareShenzheneer/serial_flasher/README.md

 ## Project Description
 The goal of this project is to solve the tedious issue of flashing a lot of devices with individual binary files.
 The need for this surfaced when I wanted to flash individual UUID's to devices.
 This issue is solved by assigning a mastercontroller which controls the boot state of the target device.
 The current implementation covers a BOOT and RESET mode.
 This can be built upon to realise any arbitrary number of production states.

-To do:
-Additionally, the target device's serial port will be read and analysed for expected debug output in order to assess whether or not a flashing attempt was succesful.
-Upon succesful flashing, a GREEN LED will light up.
-An unsuccesful attempt will light up a YELLOW LED.
-After a third failed attempt in a row, a RED LED will light up indicating to the user to swap out the module and manually assess the flashing problem with said unit.
+Currently the master controller also controls the feedback LEDs upon flashing completion, whether that is successful, ongoing or failed.

 ___

 ## Install